SpatialDynamicsLab/geovisualization-tools-citizen-sensing/README.md

 The following is a tutorial for the user experience of the app.

-Upon loading the page, the user can see an empty web map centered on Europe with on top a bar containing a form enabling the user to make a request for *Things* to the STA API.
-The user has the option to either filter by *Observed Property* and/or *CCLL*, or to let the default *All* value of the selects to request all the Things of the API.
-The *Query* button then has to be clicked to send the request.
+Upon loading the page, the user can see an empty web map centered on Europe, on top of which is a bar containing a form enabling the user to make a request for *Things* to the STA API.
+The user has the option to either filter by *Observed Property* and/or *CCLL* (Coastal City Living Lab), or to let the default *All* value of the selects to request all the Things of the API.
+The "Query" button then has to be clicked to send the request.

+At this point, markers associated to the requested *Things* appear on the map.
+They can be clicked on, summoning a popup displaying some details about the *Thing*: its name, sensors, CCLL, and geographic coordinates, as well as a "View Datastreams" button.
+By clicking on it -- or on the whole popup --